usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-3.rst

    :width: 900px
    :figclass: border-image clickable-image

-   Defining entrypoint parameters to use in our Task Graph.
+   Defining entrypoint parameters to use in the task graph.

 .. rst-class:: header-on-a-card header-steps

 Step 3: Build the Task Graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are going to build a task graph with **six steps**:
+You are going to build a task graph with **six steps**:

 1. ``draw_normal`` (generates draws)
 2. ``print_stats`` (on array from step 1)